 Getting your restraining order in Michigan starts with filing a petition.
 The clerk of the court will give you the right paperwork, on which you’ll list the reasons you’re seeking a restraining order and what abuse you’ve suffered at the hands of another.

 When you seek a restraining order, you’ll attend two hearings.
 The first is the ex parte hearing, which your abuser will not attend.
 During this hearing, the judge will read your petition and grant you a restraining order.

 You’ll then need to arrange for the papers to be served to the abuser.
 Although you can’t do this yourself, your lawyer, the police, or other adults can serve these papers.
 That notifies them of the restraining order and gives them a chance to seek a hearing.
 Luckily, your lawyer can help you prepare your evidence if they choose to request a hearing to get the restraining order changed or canceled.

 Although a Michigan order goes into effect immediately, your abuser may try to fight the charges.
 You’ll both attend another hearing when this happens to present evidence supporting your individual sides.

 This is why a restraining order lawyer can be crucial.
 They can help you gather witnesses, provide medical records of physical abuse, and any other evidence that could support your case.
 Your safety and security is our top priority, and we’ll work diligently for you.

 When your spouse, partner, or a family member is abusive, you have options.
 You have opportunities to get a restraining order in Michigan.
 That protects you and your family from the actions of an abuser.

-Your lawyer from Schwartz Criminal Defense Firm can help you seek a restraining order.
+Your lawyer from Schwartz Law Group can help you seek a restraining order.
 They can limit your contact with your abuser and ensure you take the right steps toward protection.
 When you’re ready to file for a restraining order, begin by calling 248-930-5019 or by completing the online contact form below.